Catalina 22: Variants

 This model was introduced in 2004 and remains in production.
 It was originally called the Capri 22 swing keel.
 It was built "in response to Catalina 22 owners’ requests for a production boat that more accurately reflects the original dimensions and weight of this popular one design boat..."
 Built with new "fairer" molds, it matches the dimensions and hull shape of the original.
 It has a length overall of 23.83 ft, a waterline length of 19.3 ft, displaces 2380 lb and carries 550 lb of ballast.
 The boat has a draft of 5.00 ft with the swing keel down and 1.67 ft with the keel retracted.
 It has a hull speed of 5.9 kn.
 Optional equipment includes a 135% and 150% genoas, self-tailing winches and a highway trailer.

-Operational history

-By 1994 there were 70 racing fleets across the US.